 A simple analogy for our sun and its brother stars traversing the galaxy together, could be a group of kayaks floating down a river.
 The river is the creative, intelligent energy flowing from the center of the galaxy and the kayaks are the stars.
 When they approach eddies in the river, which represent the different clouds of energy, the kayaks may disperse or collect in order to navigate them.

 Our sun at this time is experiencing the part of its journey where it is farthest away from its brother stars.
 It is experiencing a “waning phase”, where it is more isolated and its energy-generating proclivities are decreased.
 It is no longer being stimulated by the proximity of the other stars or energy units.
 Like a human, who becomes isolated, it shifts from an extroverted mode to an introverted mode.
 The sun, as an energy construct, has two modes of operation: it is projecting energy out or sucking energy in.
 It sucks energy into itself through vortexes which our scientists refer to as sunspots.
-There is more to sunspots than our current scientific theories explain.
-While they do involve higher concentrations of electromagnetic energy around their rims on the sun’s surface, in their centers they are funneling inward, drawing energy into the center of the sun.When sunspots appear to be shrinking on the outside of the sun, they are simultaneously ballooning deeper inside.
+Shamans describe sunspots as being “tiny black holes” within the sun.
+While they involve higher concentrations of electromagnetic energy around their rims on the sun’s surface, in their centers they are funneling inward, drawing energy into the center of the sun.When sunspots appear to be shrinking on the outside of the sun, they are simultaneously ballooning deeper inside.
 They act like drains or back doors to solar flares.
-Scientists observe the affects that Solar flares have on the earth’s electromagnetic field.
-They underestimate the significance of the sunspots, which have a much stronger impact on us than the flares.
+Stanford-based scientists confirm that sunspots “consist of very strong, downward flows of plasma traveling toward the interior of the sun… you find material rushing inward, like a planet-sized vortex.”6 While scientists observe the affects that solar flares have on the earth’s electromagnetic field, they underestimate the significance of the sunspots.
 The indigenous people’s ancestors taught that the earth’s weather, geography, and atmosphere are first and foremost, dictated by the sun’s weather.
 There is an energy equation between the sun and the earth.
 The sun, containing over a million times the mass of the earth, is the far more dominant part of the equation.
 As sunspots suck more energy into the sun during its waning phase, they pull energy from the earth’s surface.
 This causes an inflammatory response on the earth.

 Because of my training in Chinese medicine, I will use the analogy of Chinese cupping therapy to describe this reaction.
 Acupuncturists use round glass cups and heat them with an open flame to create a vacuum effect within the cup.
 They then quickly place them on the patient’s body in strategic locations.
 The cup sucks the surface tissues up inside of itself.
 The skin, fascia, and muscle tissue get stretched and pulled up into the cup.
 This releases tension and scar tissue, while also stirring the circulation of blood and lymph fluids through vessels, and stimulating the flow of qi or life force energy through the acupuncture meridians of the body.
 The increased blood flow turns the skin red at first, then leaves a blue bruise under the cup.
 In areas where patients have toxic buildup, for example the surface skin just over the liver, a dark, brownish bruise will be left behind due to toxins rising up to the surface.